The art of self-ownership.

 Can I even own myself?

-Self-ownership implies that one own's oneself but not in the way that reduces an individual to property; it's symbolic.
-It is expressed as the moral or natural right of a person to have bodily integrity and be the exclusive controller of his own body and life.
+Self-ownership implies that a person owns themselves but it is not meant in a way that degrades someone to some sort of property.
+After all, and you are not furniture.
+Self-ownership is declared as a moral or natural right of a person to be the sole and independent controller of his own body, life, and choices.

-Self-ownership implies that one has an exclusive right to make one's own choices and adopt one's own values (within the sphere of one's own rights) and act upon them.
+Self-ownership signifies that a person has an exclusive right to make their own choices and embrace their own values (within the field of their own rights) and act upon them.

-Self-ownership is the right to live for one's own sake and have no obligations independent of a contract.
+Self-ownership is the right to live for one's own purpose and have no obligations independent of a contract.
+Your geographical location at birth is not evidence of a contract.

-This means merely, that no human agency may employ violence or physical force to compel us to fulfill our duty.
+No human/agency/corporation may employ violence or physical force to coerce us to perform a duty.

-The attitudes of others may hold us accountable by disapproving or withdrawing friendship, but absent divine intervention we are not subject to physical force or violence.
+The attitudes of others may hold us accountable by disapproving or withdrawing friendship, partnership, or business but we should not be subjected to physical force or violence.

-The State does not own us, society does not own us, and no government owns us - as far as all those entities are concerned, we own ourselves.
+The State does not own us, society does not own us, and no government owns us - we own our lives, our choices, and our decisions.
+It is time we started acting like it.